Bias from small-scale leakage in Pulsar Timing Array maps: Emergence of small-scale leakage

 Although the systematic bias effect presented in this work holds for every injected GWB, our proof-of-principle analysis considers exclusively the scenario where the GWB is sourced by a population of SMBHBs spatially distributed in galaxies, i.e., of a GWB with anisotropies resembling those of galaxy distributions.
 Anisotropic maps of the GWB are generated using the~$10^3$ realizations and the pipeline created in ref.~\cite{semenzato2024crosscorrelatinguniversegravitationalwave}, and are compatible with the scenario in which the GWB is generated by a population of SMBHBs emitting at~$4~{\rm nHz}$, with no loud continuous-wave source present in the signal.
 This set of realizations is compatible with the weak-field regime assumption, and the inferred~$C_\ell \simeq 3\times 10^{-4}$ follows the expected Wishart distribution~\cite{semenzato2024crosscorrelatinguniversegravitationalwave}.
 Despite the fact that GWB maps created with this approach presents power even at scales~$\ell \gtrsim 10^3$, for the sake of reducing computational cost, we consider maps where we truncate it at~$\lmaxGWB=250$.
 In other words, all the results should to be interpreted as conservative, since there is considerably more power at small-scales than the one used to perform this analysis.
 Regarding the pulsar distribution, we consider three sets of geometries with a different number of pulsars to showcase the robustness of the physical effect discussed in this article with respect to observational limitations.
 These configurations are labeled as \begin{itemize} \item \textbf{I34}, \textbf{I68}: two sets of~$N_\mathrm{psr}=34$ and~$N_\mathrm{psr}=68$ pulsars \textit{isotropically} distributed on the sky, respectively; \item \textbf{U34}, \textbf{U68}: two sets of~$N_\mathrm{psr}=34$ and~$N_\mathrm{psr}=68$ pulsars \textit{uniformly} distributed on the sky, respectively; \item \textbf{NG34}, \textbf{NG68}: a subset of~$N_\mathrm{psr}=34$ 15-year dataset NANOGrav pulsars, and the full sample. \end{itemize} Given these numbers of pulsars, the maximum reconstruction multipole is~$\lmaxrec=22$ ($\lmaxrec=46$) for the~$\{ \mathrm{I34, U34, NG34} \}$ ($\{\mathrm{I68, U68, NG68} \}$) configurations.

 In the left panel of figure~\ref{fig:RLS_RSS_I34example} we show the relative importance of the small- and large-scale coefficients for four random pairs of pulsars as we change the maximum reconstruction multipole.
 Although in the limit of large~$\lmaxrec$ the small-scale residuals carry a negligible amount of power, the same cannot be said for~$\lmaxrec \lesssim 10$, where the the large pile-up of small-scale power is clearly exacerbated.
 These examples are not peculiar, as we show in the right panel of the same figure, where we report the ratio of small- to large-scale correlated residuals for all the pulsar pairs of the I34 configuration.
 In particular, we observe that small- and large-scale residuals easily have the same order of magnitude for plausible values of the maximum reconstruction multipole.
-Moreover, this effect is fundamentally independent of the pulsar geometry considered, as explicitly shown in appendix~\ref{app:persistence_smallscale_residuals} for the other pulsar configurations.
+Additionally, the broad dispersion of the small-scale-to-total correlated residuals shown in the right panel of figure~\ref{fig:RLS_RSS_I34example} already indicates the possibility that unresolved small-scale power can be imprinted in a structured fashion in the pair data, rather than behaving only as a single featureless contribution.
+It also highlights the fact that different pulsar pairs have different angular separations and therefore different effective sensitivity to unresolved structure.
+Moreover, these considerations are fundamentally independent of the pulsar geometry considered, as explicitly shown in appendix~\ref{app:persistence_smallscale_residuals} for the other pulsar configurations.